Can You Tan At 6 PM? – Everything You Should Know

 Can you tan in the evening?

 What season you are in will dictate whether or not the sun is actually out at 6 pm to tan.
-There is no point standing outside in autumn trying to tan under a full moon – it will not work.

-The higher up you are on land also affects how long you need to spend tanning.
 The higher you are, the stronger the sun’s rays will be.

 If you are lucky enough and there is still sunshine at 6 pm, it will probably take an hour or two over a few nights to gradually build up a tan.
-You will still need to have sunscreen on, just to give your skin a buffer from the more harmful rays of the sun.

 By going outside for a few hours each night when the sun isn’t strong, you are saving your skin from a vast amount of damage.
-Direct, harsh sunlight will do a lot more harm than less direct, softer sunlight in small doses.
-This way you will give yourself a beautiful, even, and gradual tan without harming your skin permanently.

-Going into the sun during the day when it is at its strongest and blasting your skin for a few hours will result in you suffering from sunburn.
-This sunburn will turn bright red and your white blood cells will rush up to fight the irritation.
+Going into the sun during the day when it is at its strongest and exposing your skin for a few hours will result in sunburn.

 Can you tan through clouds?

-If you find yourself wanting to tan at 6 pm and it is still light outside, but it is cloudy, don’t get yourself down.
-The sun’s rays can still make it down through the clouds, penetrating through the cover to reach your skin.
+If you find yourself wanting to tan at 6 pm and it is still light outside, but the sky is cloudy, don’t get discouraged.

 This is usually the time when people become most burned and when the most damage is done, as there is no protection on the skin.

 The upside to tanning when it is cloudy is that it is cooler and you won’t feel the heat of the sun’s direct rays on your skin.
-When you see it is cloudy out or even partial cover, remember to protect your skin with sunscreen.
-Even if you are looking to tan, you need to give your skin some moisture and resistance to the sun’s damaging rays.

 The best way to tan is to do it gradually.
-Don’t try to get it done all in one go, that only works when using a spray tan or applying self-tanning product from home.
-Although these offer a quick fix and a bronze tan, being out in the sun actually stimulate endorphins, and just makes you feel better.
+Don’t try to get it done all in one go; that only works when using a spray tan or applying a self-tanning product from home.

 How To Avoid A Sunburn